Grievous667/Quadratic-Formula-Python/README.md

 # Quadratic-Formula-Python
-This program takes the three constants in a quadratic equation and solves the problem.
-No UI, no fluff.

 To use this program, run it via a terminal, then input the constants of a quadratic equation in the order they appear in the equation.
 This program works for equations with the form: